TosbackCgusBridge-Bot/CGUs-versions/Tealium/Privacy Policy.md

 ●      We may use web beacons alone or in conjunction with cookies to compile information about Customers and Site Visitors’ use of the Tealium website and interaction with emails from Tealium.
 Web beacons are transparent pixel images that are used in collecting information about website usage, e-mail response and tracking.

 ●    We collect information about our Site Visitors’ utilization and navigation of our website.
 This information helps us to design our website to better suit our Site Visitors’ needs.
-We may also use your IP address to help diagnose problems with our server and to administer our website, analyze trends, track visitor movements, and gather broad demographic information that assists us in identifying visitor preferences.
+We may also use your IP address to help diagnose problems with our server and to administer our website, analyze trends, track Site Visitor movements, and gather broad demographic information that assists us in identifying Site Visitor preferences.

 ●    We use aggregated data as a statistical measure and not in a manner that would identify you personally.
 Aggregated data enables us to determine how often certain parts of our website or the Services are used so that we can improve them.
 We may make use of, or make such aggregated data available to, third parties, in any manner in our sole discretion.
 Tealium may engage third parties to track and analyze usage and volume statistical information from Site Visitors.